Charles O’Conor (1710-91)

 [Charles O’Conor of Belanagare; var.
 Belanegare;] b.
 15 Jan.
 1710, Cnoc Mór, Killintranny [var.
 Kilmactranny] Co.
 Sligo; descendant of Roderick [Ruairdhrí] O’Conor, and the O’Rourke’s of Breffny on his mother’s side, being dg. of Col. Tiernan Count O’Rourke; ed. by Irish speaking Franciscan, his uncle Dr. Thadeus O’Rourke (Tadhg Ó Ruairc), Bishop of Killala, who urged him to continue studying Gaelic; received copy of Contention of the Bards from Fr.
 Dominic Duignenan, his hedge-school master; left Belenagare for Dublin where he studied illegally, kept by Mr Walter Skelton, a priest, 1727-28; met Dr. John Fergus, a Catholic and a collector of Irish MSS, acquainted with the O’Neachtain circle in Dublin, he transcribed part of the MS of the Book of Ballymote in their keeping;

 m. in 1731 Catherine Hagan of (d.1741), her fortune enabling him to buy a farm in co.
 Roscommon; succeeded to Belanagare, 1749, during his father’s lifetime, the estate having been regained by the latter through appeal in 1720 (it was mortgaged to his neighbours, the Frenches, at the time of the confiscations); engaged with Thomas Contarine, Henry Brooke and Richard Digby in their preparation of a fictionalised history of Ireland to be called Ogygian Tales, though never completed, 1743-44; issued reprint of Memoirs of the Marquis of Clanricarde (1744), as ‘Charles Connor’, in Dublin; published independently his Dissertations, an Account the Ancient Government, Letters, Sciences, Religion, Manners and Customs of Ireland (1753, revised edn.
-1766);
+1766) - issued by Reilly and written by O’Conor;

 handed Belanagare over to his son Denis O’Conor (d.1804) in 1760, when the latter married Catherine Browne, O’Conor removing to ‘The Hermitage’; devoted energies to freeing Catholics from economic disadvantages of Penal Code rather than writing history; proposed to Dr. Sullivan of TCD an edition of the Annals of the Four Masters, 1763; wrote with John Curry and issued anonymously Observations on the Popery Laws (1771), a mild demand for civil rights; also a Statistical Account of the Parish of Kilronan (1773); invited with Dr. John Carpenter, Archb. of Dublin, to become corresponding members of Select Committee of Dublin Society for Irish Antiquities, 1753;

-the Society sponsors his edition of Ogygia Vindicated against the Objections of Sir George Mackenzie (1775); subjected to claim upon Belanagare by his youngest br., Hugh, who conformed and sued for possession under Penal Laws (‘Discovery Suit’) in 1777; O’Conor being briefly placed under house arrest in Dublin, 1779; settled out of court, 1785 [see dispute as to dates of discovery suit, infra]; d.
+the Society sponsors his publication of of Ogygia Vindicated against the Objections of Sir George Mackenzie (1775) - an annotated reprint; subjected to claim upon Belanagare by his youngest br., Hugh, who conformed and sued for possession under Penal Laws (‘Discovery Suit’) in 1777; O’Conor being briefly placed under house arrest in Dublin, 1779; settled out of court, 1785 [see dispute as to dates of discovery suit, infra]; d.
 1 July, Belanagare, bur. nr.
 Ballintober Castle; an unfinished ‘History of Ireland’ was destroyed on his instructions at his death; ].
 RR ODNB DIB DIW FDA OCIL

 Charles O’Conor